Citrusaver Fertilizer Economic Analysis

 By Alan Hodges, Ph.D, University of Florida

-CitrusSaver Fertilizer is a novel product developed for treatment of citrus greening disease (HLB) that contains a mixture of plant terpenes, growth stimulants humic and fulvic acids, and surfactants to aid adsorption onto plant surfaces.
-CitruSaver is manufactured in Bartow, Florida by Savory Sun VA LLC (https://www.citrusaver.com/).
+CitruSaver Fertilizer is a novel product developed for the treatment of citrus greening disease (HLB) that contains a mixture of plant terpenes, growth stimulants, humic and fulvic acids, and surfactants to aid adsorption onto plant surfaces.
+CitruSaver is manufactured in Bartow, Florida, by Savory Sun VA LLC (https://palegreen-butterfly-111649.hostingersite.com/).
 The product is priced at about $45 per gallon, and the material cost to treat one acre (150 trees) is estimated at around $200.
-Typically, citrus trees would be treated 4 times annually to control and reverse HLB symptoms.
+Typically, citrus trees are treated 4 times a year to control and reverse HLB symptoms.

-The table below summarizes the yield improvements and economic benefits of CitruSaver treatments from an 18-month trial on Valencia oranges in Umatilla, FL and a shorter trial on Hamlin oranges in Wauchula, FL.
-It was estimated that fruit yields were increased by 21% for Hamlin oranges and by 45% for Valencia oranges, compared to untreated control trees, reflecting higher average fruit weight and reduced fruit drop.
+The table below summarizes the yield improvements and economic benefits of CitruSaver treatments from an 18-month trial on Valencia oranges in Umatilla, FL, and a shorter trial on Hamlin oranges in Wauchula, FL.
+It was estimated that fruit yields increased by 21% for Hamlin oranges and 45% for Valencia oranges compared with untreated control trees, reflecting higher average fruit weight and reduced fruit drop.
 In addition, treated trees had higher Brix/acid ratio.
-Overall, treated Hamlin and Valencia trees produced 23% to 42% higher juice solids per acre, respectively, valued at $660 to $1,089 per acre based on the 2018-19 season average prices for juice solids.
+Overall, treated Hamlin and Valencia trees produced 23% to 42% higher juice solids per acre, valued at $660 to $1,089 per acre based on the 2018-19 season-average prices for juice solids.

 The treatment cost of CitruSaver is around $250 per acre for the recommended four annual applications with one ounce of active ingredient per tree.
 The net value of juice solids produced after deducting treatment costs is 14% to 33% higher for Hamlin and Valencia, respectively.

 Other field trials with Valencia and Hamlin oranges and grapefruit groves in Florida have shown a similar pattern of results.
-Although these results are promising, they should be considered preliminary because of the small sample sizes captured.
-Further research is needed to determine the optimal treatment rates, intervals, and application methods for different citrus varieties and HLB conditions under commercial settings throughout the state.
+Although these results are promising, they should be considered preliminary due to the small sample sizes.
+Further research is needed to determine optimal treatment rates, intervals, and application methods for different citrus varieties and HLB conditions in commercial settings across the state.